hemanand24/NGO-Donation-Tracker/README.md

 # 🫱 HelpHands NGO Donation App

-A full-stack donation tracking app for NGOs — built with React, Node.js, Express, and MongoDB, containerized with Docker, and deployed using Kubernetes (KIND).
-This project showcases DevOps practices like containerization, secrets management, namespaces, and manifest-based deployments.
+A full-stack donation tracking app for NGOs — built with React, Node.js, Express, and MongoDB, containerized with Docker, deployed and hosted using Render and Vercel for backend and frontend respectively.
+This project showcases DevOps practices like containerization, secrets management, namespaces, manifest-based deployments and CI/CD pipeline.

 ---